byui-cse/cse341-ts-student/README.md

 #### Incorporating OAuth

-- Add the requiresAuth() middleware provided by Auth0 to the route you created previously.
-- Make sure you are logged out.
-If you try testing your route with your Swagger UI now, it will not work.
-- Go to /login again and log in like you did earlier.
-If you go back to /api-docs and test out your route, it will work!
+- Go to /login again and log in.
+If you go back to /api-docs and test out your route, it will work if you followed the steps!

 ## Solution